-Fronting occurs when a driver chooses to cut the costs of another driver's car insurance - often their son or daughter - by declaring themselves as the main driver in their place.
+Fronting is when a driver chooses to cut the costs of another driver's car insurance - often their son or daughter - by declaring themselves as the main driver in their place.

-There's no problem with a young driver having their parents as named drivers on their policy if they are likely to use the car, just as long as the young driver is listed as main driver.
+There's no problem with a young driver having their parents as named drivers on their policy if they are likely to use the car and if the young driver is listed as the main driver.

 Car insurance fronting: why do it?

-As we all know, younger drivers and other high risk drivers often pay a lot more for their car insurance than older or lower risk drivers due to a higher claims ratio and higher claims cost.
+As we all know, younger drivers and other high-risk drivers often pay more for their car insurance than older or lower risk drivers.
+This is because of a higher claims ratio and higher claims cost.

 Because of this disparity, some people try and reduce those costs by fraudulently setting up their policies in the name of an older or lower risk driver.